Rhys has lived along different parts of the Welsh coast his whole life & in 2016 decided to hike over 500 miles of the stunning coast path.

 - Don't pitch up until later in the evening and leave early in the morning.

-- Leave no trace that you've been there by clearing up your rubbish (including food leftovers) and only cook using a raised gas stove - not an open fire.
+- Leave no trace—clear your rubbish (including food leftovers) and only cook using a raised gas stove, not an open fire.

 - Don't pollute the area with any non-eco-friendly detergents.
 Only use biodegradable items.